nicholas-hucal/scaf-it-cli/README.md

-# scaf-it - React Component Scaffolder
+# scaf-it-cli - React Component Scaffolder

 A simple CLI tool to scaffold React components with optional styles and configuration.